cswclui/katacoda-scenarios-1/msdb-003/step03.md

 You have exited `vi`.

-We've just examined the code logic.
-Next let's look at how things pan out in the actual databases.
-First, lets look at the `write` data source.

 **Step 10:** Use the MariaDB administration tool that ships with the lesson to view the contents of the `write` data source.
 Click the following link: